devsim/devsim_documentation/sphinx/source/models.rst

 where the length of the first list is divisible by 3 and contains the row, column, and value to be assembled into the matrix.
 The second list is divisible by 2 and contains the right hand side entries.
 Either list may be empty.

 The boolean value denotes whether the matrix and right hand side entries should be row permutated.
-A value of ``True`` should be used for assembling bulk equations, and a value of ``False`` should be used for aseembling contact and interface boundary conditions.
+A value of ``True`` should be used for assembling bulk equations, and a value of ``False`` should be used for assembling contact and interface boundary conditions.

 The :meth:`devsim.get_circuit_equation_number` may be used to get the equation numbers corresponding to circuit node names.
 The :meth:`devsim.get_equation_numbers` may be used to find the equation number corresponding to each node index in a region.